ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 This file activates the conda environment created in ``build-setup.sh`` and sets up necessary environment variables needed for future Chipyard steps (needed for the ``make`` system to work properly).
 Once the script is run, the ``PATH``, ``RISCV``, and ``LD_LIBRARY_PATH`` environment variables will be set properly for the toolchain requested.
 You can source this file in your ``.bashrc`` or equivalent environment setup file to get the proper variables, or directly include it in your current environment:

+..
+Note:: If you are on a Mac or a RHEL/CentOS-based Linux distribution, you must deactivate the base conda environment with ``conda deactivate`` first before proceeding.
+You may also choose to keep it deactivated by default with ``conda config --set auto_activate_base false``.
+See this `issue <https://github.com/conda/conda/issues/9392>`__ for more details.

 .. code-block:: shell